 This course utilizes lectures and other materials to provide a structured, integrated review of Basic Sciences.
 An emphasis is placed on the understanding of disease processes and clinical problem solving.
 Students attend daily live lectures.
 Early in the course, students are given a diagnostic pre-test to help identify problem areas and individualize learning goals.
-At the end of the course, students are administered a full-length, simulated comprehensive exam.
+Then, near the end of the course, every student is required to demonstrate proficiency by achieving a satisfactory score on a comprehensive exam covering the entire Basic Science curriculum before the school will certify that the student can take the USMLE Step 1 exam.
+This evaluation may be the Comprehensive Basic Science Exam (CBSE), which is designed by the NBME for this purpose, and/or another exam.